 The Best Week of Your Life

 The approach to Moab from Highway 191 becomes gradually — then rapidly — visually dramatic.
 This is red rock country.
-Each new road throughout the itinerary reveals new natural phenomena: the distant monoliths of Monument Valley, the rising walls of Capitol Reef, the hoodoos of Red Canyon or the sudden appearance of Zion’s deep canyon from high on the east rim.
-A full week gives you more time to stop and take it all in.
+Each new road reveals new natural phenomena: the distant monoliths of Monument Valley, the rising walls of Capitol Reef, the hoodoos of Red Canyon or the sudden appearance of Zion’s deep canyon from high on the east rim.
+A week long road trip through Utah's national parks is the best way to stop and take it all in.
 Enjoy each moment of rest.
 There’s so much more yet to see.

 What makes up The Best Week of Your Life?
 Let’s run the numbers for this one: five national parks, two national monuments, five scenic drives including one All-American Road, two national forests and up to six state parks, including the photogenic Dead Horse Point and Kodachrome Basin.